 Because this case is getting increasing traction on much-viewed websites, I’ve updated this post to include some direct answers to questions that keep coming up.
 But first, the background.
 (The updates are at the end.)

 The basic facts are simple.
 On October 8, 2013, Tiffany was found dead at the entrance to Blue Lake Regional Park, on the outskirts of the Portland, Oregon, metropolitan region.
 She had been shot once in the head, directly between the eyes.

-Three people were arrested: Michelle Worden-Brosey, Joshua Robinette, and Daniel Bruynell.
+Three people were arrested: Michelle Worden-Brosey, Joshua Robinett, and Daniel Bruynell.

-From the outset, there were signs that this was a thrill kill, with Bruynell as the shooter, possibly egged on by the other two.
+From the outset, there were signs it was a thrill kill, with Bruynell as the shooter, possibly egged on by the other two.

 Tiffany had been struggling with alcohol and drugs since the death of her father three years earlier, and had lost her job because of it.
 Her stay in my spare bedroom was an unsuccessful attempt to provide her with a safe location away from her usual haunts, from which to work on her recovery.
-She met Mr. Captain and moved out of my home about a year before her death, even though she knew that recovering alcoholics are discouraged from romantic relationships until their sobriety is well established.
+She met Mr. Captain and moved in with him about a year before her death, even though she knew that recovering alcoholics are discouraged from romantic relationships until their sobriety is well established.